gokulkaarthicks/CNS-Language-Agnostic-Visualization-Web-Application/README.md

 A web application that allows users to create visualizations using Python and R.

-# NOTE: SKIP the Setup startup script takes care of it just run start.
+> [!IMPORTANT] SKIP the Setup script takes care of it just run start.

 ## First Time Setup